-$$Tracking\ Error = \frac{Input\ Acceleration}{K_a} \tag{19}$$
+$$Tracking \ Error = \frac{Input \ Acceleration}{K_a}$$ (19)

 The units of the numerator and denominator must be consistent.
-The maximum acceleration of the AD2S1210 is defined by the maximum acceptable tracking error in the application of the user.
+The maximum acceleration of the AD2S1210 is defined by the maximum acceptable tracking error in the users application.
 For example, if the maximum acceptable tracking error is 5°, then the maximum acceleration is defined as the acceleration that creates an output position error of 5° (that is, when LOT is indicated).